-When the assurance practitioner is unable to perform appropriate alternative procedures, the assurance practitioner shall consider the implications for the assurance practitioner's review report (paragraph 7).
+When the assurance practitioner is unable to perform appropriate alternative review procedures, the assurance practitioner shall consider the implications for the review report (paragraph 7).

-[Note: Although a similar paragraph is included in AUS 902, paragraph 7 is included in this listing to highlight the conditions and specific requirements in ASRE 2405].
+[Note: Although a similar paragraph is included in AUS 902, paragraph 7 is included in this listing to highlight the conditions and specific requirements in this ASRE].